meaniebeanie22/meaniebeanie22.github.io/chapters/silvers-embassy.md

 helped across the stockade, after four or five failures, by the man with the flag of truce, and disappeared in an instant afterwards among the trees.

+# :x bgmurder
+Ben Gunn is doing this without the knowledge of the faithful men, but in the end it is what allows them to acquire victory over the mutineers.